Perturbing the Derivative: Doubly Wild Refitting for Model-Free Evaluation of Opaque Machine Learning Predictors: Related Works

+In statistics, the quality of procedures is often evaluated through hold-out or sample-splitting methods, where the dataset is partitioned into training and evaluation subsets \citep{reitermanova2010data,dobbin2011optimally}.
+While effective, these approaches are inherently data-inefficient, as they withhold valuable samples from the training process.
+Related techniques, such as cross-fitting \citep{berrar2019cross,refaeilzadeh2009cross, gorriz2024k}, attempt to address evaluation robustness but impose a significant computational burden due to repeated retraining, while still suffering from the limitations of subset-based training.
+In contrast, our proposed method eliminates the need for sample splitting or hold-out sets entirely, thereby maximizing the utilization of existing data.

 \paragraph{Paper Structure:} The remainder of the paper is organized as follows.
 Section~\ref{sec:model} introduces our ERM setup, including the assumptions regarding the loss function, along with key definitions and properties of the excess risk.
 Section~\ref{sec:doubly_wild_refitting} then presents our doubly wild refitting algorithm in full detail.
-Finally, Section~\ref{sec:statistical_guarantees} establishes the corresponding theoretical excess risk guarantees. \paragraph{Notations:} We use $[n]$ to denote the index set $\{1,2,\ldots,n\}$, and we write $x_{1:n}$ for the sequence $\{x_1,\ldots,x_n\}$.
-The notation $\EE_Y$ denotes expectation with respect to the law of the random variable $Y$, while $\EE_{Y \mid X}$ denotes expectation with respect to the conditional distribution of $Y$ given $X$.
-If $\phi$ is convex, then we use $D_{\phi}$ to represent its Bregman divergence.
-For any algorithm $\cA$ and dataset $\cD$, we use $\cA(\cD)$ to denote the predictor or estimator trained on dataset $\cD$ through algorithm $\cA$. $U\perp Z$ represents that random variables $U$ and $Z$ are independent.
-For any vector-valued mapping $g:\cX\rightarrow\RR^d$, we define its empirical norm as $\|g\|_n:=\sqrt{\frac{1}{n}\sum_{i=1}^{n}\|g(x_i)\|_2^2}$.
+Finally, Section~\ref{sec:statistical_guarantees} establishes the corresponding theoretical excess risk guarantees. \paragraph{Notations:} We denote $[n]=\{1,\dots,n\}$ and write $x_{1:n}=(x_1,\dots,x_n)$.
+Expectations with respect to a random variable $Y$ and the conditional law of $Y\mid X$ are denoted by $\EE_Y$ and $\EE_{Y\mid X}$, respectively.
+For a convex function $\phi$, $D_\phi$ denotes the associated Bregman divergence.
+Given an algorithm $\cA$ and a dataset $\cD$, $\cA(\cD)$ denotes the predictor trained on $\cD$.
+Independence between random variables $U$ and $Z$ is written as $U\perp Z$.
+For any $g:\cX\to\RR$, its empirical $L_2$ norm is denoted as $\|g\|_n=(\sum_{i=1}^ng(x_i)^2/n)^{1/2}.$ Similarly, for any vector $\beta\in\RR^n$, $\|\beta\|_n=(\frac{1}{n}\sum_{i=1}^{n}\beta_i^2)^{1/2}$ is the normalized $2$-norm.
+For a bivariate function $f(x,y)$, $f'_i(x,y)$ denotes the partial derivative with respect to its $i$-th argument.